REGIONAL CONFLICT

 ESCALATION OF OPERATIONAL EXPENDITURES

-• Bunker Adjustment Factor (BAF): Marine fuel costs increasing due to Brent crude price rise.
+• Bunker Adjustment Factor (BAF) increasing with Brent crude prices

 Impact: